You can shape the future of healthcare

 Project Overview

-On the day, high school students are involved in simulation-based activities showing the journey of a trauma patient as they are rushed through the emergency room doors, into surgery, intensive care, recovery and rehabilitation.
-This approach has been proven to reduce high-risk behaviours in youth by highlighting real-life impacts in a controlled, supportive environment.
+It provides young people aged 15–25 with a confronting and immersive experience that follows the real-life journey of a trauma patient, from emergency admission through surgery, intensive care and rehabilitation.
+This approach has been proven to reduce high-risk behaviours in young people by highlighting real-life impacts in a controlled, supportive environment.

 Support the P.A.R.T.Y.
 Program and help us empower young people to make safer choices, save lives, and build a safer community.
 By contributing today, you ensure the continuation of this vital, life-saving education program and prevent future tragedies.